sabidalam/Computer-Science-Academy/README.md

 2.It is a single page website with Dynamic Routing.

-3.Use React Bootstrap.

-5.Use Own Server site.
+3.Use Own Server site.

 4.Use Api Data.

-6.Use Firebase Authentication system.

-7.Use React Router.

-8.It's a responsive website.
+5.It's a responsive website.

+6.Authenticate using Firebase.

+# List of (frameworks, libraries) use in this Project

+1.React.

+2.React Bootstrap.

+3.React Router.

+4.FireBase Authentication.

+5.Context API.